On Global and Local Convergence of Iterative Linear Quadratic Optimization Algorithms for Discrete Time Nonlinear Control: Introduction

 \section{Introduction}

 We consider nonlinear control problems in discrete time of the form

-where at the time index $t$, $\state_t$ is the state of the system, $\ctrl_t$ is the control applied to the system, $\dyn$ is the discretized nonlinear dynamic, $\cost_t$ is the cost applied to the system state and $\initstate$ is a given fixed initial state.
-We do not consider costs on the control variables in this work.
+where at the time index $t$, $\state_t$ is the state of the system, $\ctrl_t$ is the control applied to the system, $\dyn_t$ is the discretized nonlinear dynamic, $\cost_t$ is the cost applied to the system state and the control variable, and $\initstate$ is a given fixed initial state.